klaidliadon/umbrella-content/en/tools/s_veracrypt.md

 **System Requirements:**

 GNU/Linux (32-bit and 64-bit versions, kernel 2.6 or compatible)
-Apple Mac OS X 10.7 or later, running the latest version of [FUSE for Mac OS] (https://osxfuse.github.io/).
+Apple Mac OS X 10.7 or later, running the latest version of [FUSE for Mac OS](https://osxfuse.github.io/).
 Microsoft Windows Server 2003, 2008, 2012; XP, Vista, 7, 8, 10

 Note: Administrator account required for installation and to create volumes